 Various methods of recognising the participation of volunteers takes place within SSU:

-- Formal Volunteer Awards Ceremony – held annually in April where nominated volunteers are rewarded for their efforts and participation.
+- STAR Awards – a volunteer awards ceremony held annually in April where nominated volunteers are rewarded for their efforts and participation.